 While most waste can be safely recycled or disposed of in landfills, etc., e-waste has different challenges.
 Today’s complex electronics are made with a variety of metals and chemicals, many of them toxic.
 When handled carelessly or salvaged improperly for components, these dangerous materials leak out and cause problems…sometimes, serious problems to humans.

 The full extent of the danger of e-waste pollution isn’t certain yet, but studies have uncovered some of the damage this type of pollution is already doing.
-Here’s what you should know.
+Read on to understand if e-waste is hurting your health.

 Inflammation and Oxidation